White House disavows Graham's call for Putin assassination

 “I am convinced this is a one man problem surrounded by a few people,” Graham said.

-Also Friday, Graham introduced a resolution with Democratic Sens.
-Ben Cardin and Chris Van Hollen that calls for Putin to be held accountable for his actions in Ukraine, including investigations of war crimes.
+Also Friday, Graham introduced a resolution with a bipartisan group of senators that calls for Putin to be held accountable for his actions in Ukraine, including investigations of war crimes.

+Graham and his Senate colleagues will have an opportunity to talk to Ukrainian President Volodymyr Zelenskyy directly Saturday in a video call, according to a person familiar with the invitation from the Ukrainian embassy.

+All senators are invited to the call, according to the person, who requested anonymity to discuss the private invitation.
+The meeting will be the first time U.S. lawmakers have talked to the Ukrainian president since Russia invaded his country.

 Associated Press writer Nomaan Merchant contributed to this report.